 Kumquat.
-A lovely Kumquat bush approx 25-30cms high, giving a plentiful supply of small oval orange fruit with a sweet skin that can be eaten whole or used in cooking.
-Currently with small fruits.
+A lovely Kumquat tree approx 60-70cms high, giving a plentiful supply of small oval orange fruit with a sweet skin that can be eaten whole or used in cooking.
+Currently with green fruits 20cm pot

 Dwarf pomegranate.
 A small bushy tree with glossy bright green leaves.
 The pretty funnel-shaped flowers turn into edible pomegranates.
 Will only grow to 3ft or less in height.
-Specimen plants 26cm pot
+15cm pot

 A cross between an orange and lime, producing large juicy fruits.
 Also produces Bergamot oil in the peel which is used in perfumes.
 20cm pot 60-70cm high